LidarUSP/Lidarpy/README.md

 ## File/folder description
 - Data
-   Contain data of the Lidar for the summer 2015
+   Contains data of the lidar for the summer 2014/2015

 - 1.LIDAR_WLS70.py
   * Take all the ".sta" output of the lidar and merge them into one unique file

 - 2.TimestampXXXXX.py
-  * Control the timestamp, the data availability and split the file
+  * Corrects the timestamp, filters the data by the availability and rewrite the file
-note: to obtain all the data, put "Avail = 0"
-  1. a = Create a complete timeserie and fill the missing data with nan (?)
+  1. a = Create a complete timeseries, filling the missing data with 'nan'
   2. b = a + select date with a certain amount of data availability
   3. c = a + b + allow to write one variable by file

 - Avail_WLS70.py
-  * Plot the available data
+  * Plots the data availability

 - TimeSeries
   *high = Make time serie plot of the upper part